myrrkel/pyzik/README.md

 Pyzik finds datas from albums directories name and saves it in database.

 So you can find your music quickly, and play it.

-# Installation
+# To start the project use the command line:

+install requirements:

     pip install -r requirements.txt

-# To start the pre project use the command line:
+start the project:

-    python3 ./pyzik/pyzik.py
+    python3 ./pyzik/src/pyzik.py

+# To build on Linux or Windows:

+    pyinstaller -y pyzik.spec

 # News
 + Played tracks and radio history